slimndap/wp-theatre/readme.txt

 * Basic version of the plugin.

 == Upgrade Notice ==

+= 0.13.2 =
+Adds an extensions page to the Theater menu.

 = 0.13.1 =
 Fixes related to events that start before 1-1-1970, disappearing ticket buttons and list pagination on the front page.